sleeptoken/zettelkasten/Titanic HTB.md

 - we can directly read the `user.txt` flag by replacing ticket parameters value to `/home/developer/user.txt`

-since ssh key files aren't readable we read the `etc/hosts` and see a subdomain  - `dev.titanic.htb` - after adding this to our `etc/hosts` file and visiting the website we see `gitea`
+since ssh key files aren't readable we read the `etc/hosts` and see a subdomain  - `dev.titanic.htb` - after adding this to our `etc/hosts` file and visiting the website we see This subdomain has `gitea` on it

+browsing around in `gitea` we see an explore tab, it has 2 repos From the `docker-compose.yml` file we find out the path to the gitea directory

+Searching on the web we find that gitea has all the data in gitea.db

 ### References